-But in a world where influencers and decisions makers are 60% to 90% of the way through the buyer’s journey before they’re even ready for a conversation with your sales team, it’s critical to get found early and often, by the right people, and in the right context.
+But in a world where influencers and decision-makers are 60% to 90% of the way through the buyer’s journey before they’re even ready for a conversation with your sales team, it’s critical to get found early and often by the right people and in the proper context.

-The message here is that if your home page looks like the data center equivalent of this, you’re doing something wrong.
-Now wrong is all in the eye of the beholder and subjective.
+The message is that if your home page looks like you're selling a commodity, you’re doing something wrong.
+Now, wrong is all in the eye of the beholder and subjective.

-But there is a much better way – if you want to take price off the table as one of the main factors that are going to motivate your prospects to make a decision – one way or another – on whether they choose to go with your data center or the competition.
+But there is a much better way – if you want to take the price off the table as one of the main factors that will motivate your prospects to decide – one way or another – on whether they choose to go with your data center or the competition.

-Getting found early, and being able to be perceived as a helpful, trusted advisor, and providing educational resources that teach how to evaluate the alternatives that are on the market, is hugely important to making sure that you never get to the stage where you have to put a price tag, and then another “coupon” – discount or signing incentive.
+Getting found early, and being able to be perceived as a helpful, trusted advisor, and providing educational resources that teach how to evaluate the alternatives that are on the market is hugely important to make sure that you never get to the stage where you have to put a price tag, and then another “coupon” – discount or signing incentive.

-If your home page looks like the Greek yogurt sale shelf in the supermarket, go back and think hard about the concepts that we’re talking about here and how you can correct this for your colocation data center.
+If your home page looks like the Greek yogurt sale shelf in the supermarket, think hard about the concepts we’re discussing here and how you can correct this for your colocation data center.
 You don’t want to back yourself into this corner of being forced to discount and compete on price.